sgibson91/binderhub-deploy/README.md

 Any dependencies that are not automatically installed by these packages will also be installed.

+### :closed_lock_with_key: Enabling HTTPS for a Domain Name

+If you have a domain name that you would like your BinderHub to be hosted at, the package can configure a [DNS Zone](https://docs.microsoft.com/en-gb/azure/dns/dns-zones-records#dns-zones) to host the records for your domain name and configure the BinderHub to use these addresses rather than raw IP addresses.
+HTTPS certificates will also be requested for the [DNS records](https://docs.microsoft.com/en-us/azure/dns/dns-zones-records#dns-records) using [`cert-manager`](https://cert-manager.io/docs/) and [Let's Encrypt](https://letsencrypt.org/).

+#### :hammer: Manual steps required

+While the package tries to automate as much as possible, when enabling HTTPS there are still a few steps that the user will have to do manually.

+1) **Delegate the domain to the name servers**

+   The script will return four name servers that are hosting the DNS Zone, the will be saved to the log file `name-servers.log`.
+   Your parent domain NS records need to be updated to delegate to these name servers (see the [Azure documentation](https://docs.microsoft.com/en-us/azure/dns/dns-delegate-domain-azure-dns#delegate-the-domain)).
+   How this is achieved will be different depending on your domain registrar.

+2) **Point the A records to the Load Balancer IP Address**

+   Two A records are created for the Binder page and the JupyterHub and these records need to be set to the public IP address of the cluster's load balancer.
+   The package tries to complete this step automatically but often fails, due to the long-running nature of Azure's process to update the CLI.
+   It is recommended to wait some time (overnight is best) and then run `set-a-records.sh`.

 ### :rocket: `deploy.sh`

 This script reads in values from `config.json` and deploys a Kubernetes cluster.